rynbrd/conman/README.md

 -----------
 The config file is YAML.
 The following working example describes the structure:

 	# An initial context object to start with.
 	context:
+	  nope: but yes
+	  env:
-      GREETING: hello
+		GREETING: Hello
 		SUBJECT: world

 	# Templates to render.
 The key is the destination and the value is the source.
 	templates:
-      /tmp/greeting: /tmp/greeting.tpl
+	  example.txt: example.tpl

 	# Update the environment.
 Values are templated.
 	env:
-    - GREETING=greetings
+	- GREETING=Greetings
-    - SUBJECT=Mr. {{ .SUBJECT }}
+	- SUBJECT=Mr. {{ title .env.SUBJECT }}

 	# Configure the executable to launch.
 Arguments may use Go template syntax.
 The
 	# context is the same as for templates.
 	exec:
 	- /bin/echo
-    - '{{ title .GREETING }}, {{ .SUBJECT }}!'
+	- '{{ .env.GREETING }}, {{ .env.SUBJECT }}!'

+The `context` section provides and initial context structure.
+This is most useful for default values.

+The `templates` section contains a map of templates.
+The keys are the destination to write the rendered template to while the value is the source.

+The `env` sections contains a list of environment variables to set for the exec'd binary.
+These values may be templated.

+Lastly the `exec` section is a list of arguments representing the program to be exec'd.
+These values may be templated.

 Command Line
 ------------